U.S., Chilean army staff talks reinforce partnership with signing of agreed-to-action

 |0

-This work, U.S., Chilean army staff talks reinforce partnership with signing of agreed-to-action [Image 6 of 6], by Army South Courtesy Asset, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Chilean army staff talks reinforce partnership with signing of agreed-to-action, by SGT Joshua Taeckens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.